In surprise Afghanistan visit, Trump says he's reopened talks with Taliban

 Nov.
 28 (UPI) -- President Donald Trump said he has reopened talks with the Taliban Thursday during a surprise Thanksgiving visit to Afghanistan.

 Trump told troops at Bagram Air Base that "the Taliban wants to make a deal.
 We'll see if they want to make a deal.
 It's got to be a real deal, but we'll see.
-But they want to make a deal," CNN reported.
+But they want to make a deal."

 "I'd like to thank you for your leadership, for your determination," Ghani said, thanking Trump for "your very principled decisions regarding putting limits on the type of peace that will ensure the gains of the past year and ensure your security and our security."

+"We don't play for ties anymore," he said, adding "victory on the battlefield will always belong to you, the American warrior."

+Trump called off peace negotiations that appeared near completion in September after a Taliban attack killed 12 people, including a U.S. soldier.

-About 13,000 U.S. personnel are still stationed in Afghanistan to train, advise and assist local forces in conjunction with NATO and to conduct counterterrorism operations.
+In October, Trump reduced the number of troops by about 2,000 from a force of approximately 13,000 members who train, advise and assist local forces in conjunction with NATO and to conduct counterterrorism operations.

+He told the troops that they are reducing the number of servicemen in Afghanistan, stating that the military can do more with fewer people due to its weaponry and capabilities.

+But despite the reduction, the U.S. military will be in Afghanistan until there's either a deal with the Taliban or when the United States has won the 18-year war.

 The war in Afghanistan has claimed 147,000 lives since 2001, including 40,000 civilians.